meilisearch/specifications/text/157-faceting-setting-api.md

 - Required: False
 - Default: `100`

-Define maximum number of value returned for a distributed facet.
+Define maximum number of value returned for all distributed facets.

-e.g. It means that with the default value of `100`, it is not possible to have `101` colors if the color field is defined as a facet at search time.
+e.g. It means that with the default value of `100`, it is not possible to have `101` different colors if the `color` field is defined as a facet at search time.

 The value of 100 ensures good performance and prevents malicious users from scraping data from a Meilisearch instance.

 Increasing this value can degrade performance as well as expose the data of an instance to scrapping.

-The facets that are returned are not specified, they are not sorted in a particular way.
+The facets that are returned are sorted in ascending lexicographical order.

 ## 3.2.
 API Endpoints Definition